Power factor (shooting sports)

-Power Factor (PF) in practical shooting competitions refers to a ranking system used to reward cartridges with more recoil.
-Power factor is a measure of the momentum of the bullet (scaled product of the bullet's mass and velocity), which to some degree reflect the recoil impulse from the firearm onto the shooter (see section on limitations).
+Power factor (PF) in practical shooting competitions refers to a ranking system used to reward cartridges with more recoil.
+Power factor is a measure of the momentum of the bullet (scaled product of the bullet's mass and velocity), which to some degree reflects the recoil impulse from the firearm onto the shooter (see section on limitations).

 Power factor is used in competitions sanctioned by the International Practical Shooting Confederation (IPSC), United States Practical Shooting Association (USPSA), Bianchi Cup, Steel Challenge and International Defensive Pistol Association (IDPA).

 Calculation

-The power factor is based on the bullet's momentum as it's moving through the air by measuring the bullet speed using a chronograph and measuring a similar bullet mass on a weighing scale, thereafter calculating the power factor by the formula:
+The PF is based on the bullet's momentum as it is moving through the air by measuring the bullet speed using a chronograph and measuring a similar bullet mass on a weighing scale, thereafter calculating the power factor by the formula:

 Units

-The power factor can be represented using different units:
+The PF can be represented using different units: